temilade28/SQLImprov/README.md

 # SQL Portfolio

-This repository showcases SQL projects I've worked on, analyzing datasets like Superstore and performing data exploration, aggregation, and insights with queries.
+This repository showcases SQL projects I've worked on, analyzing datasets and performing data exploration, aggregation, and insights with queries.

 ## 📁 Projects